 Discuss a preliminary guest list with both sides of the family.
+With government restrictions changing frequently, this will be an important step.
 On average, each guest will cost you $250-$500+, depending on the level of detail of your wedding.
 Keep this in mind as you start thinking about those people you don’t care to invite, but feel like you have to… You should always be prepared to have them show up.

 200 guests x $250 = $50,000 budget* or 150 guests x $500 – $75,000*

 * This does not consider your honeymoon, rehearsal dinner, brunch, or wedding planner

 Select your Venues

 Take your estimated guest count and start researching ceremony and reception venues that will hold your desired guest count.
 There are so many venues to choose from, so start with your desired look.
 One of the first questions I ask my clients is, “what do you envision when you think of your wedding day”?
 Are you thinking indoor, or outdoor?
 Church or no church?
 Downtown or suburbs?
 Ballroom or Industrial Loft?
 Once you have an idea of the look you want, you can start inquiring for availability.
 For a more traditional wedding, check out our post on Tips for the Traditional Bride.

 As you start to look at venues, consider what all is included with each venue.
 Some places have packages that include decor items such as upgraded chairs, floor-length linens, and chargers for your table settings.
 Other places, this will be an added cost.
 Also, consider how much decor is needed to achieve the look you want.
 If you are going for rustic elegance – a well manicured barn would be ideal.